MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - *Strong identity* to authenticate devices and users.
 Have a hardware root of trust for trusted identity, register devices, issue renewable credentials, and use passwordless or multi-factor authentication (MFA).
 - *Least-privileged access control* to limit impact from compromised devices or identities or unapproved workloads.
 - *Device health* to gate device access or flag devices for remediation.
-Check security configuration, assess vulnerabilities and insecure passwords, monitor for active threats and anomalous behavior, and build ongoing risk profiles.
+Check security configuration, assess vulnerabilities and insecure passwords, monitor for threats and anomalies, and build ongoing risk profiles.
 - Continual *updates* to keep devices healthy.
 Use a centralized configuration and compliance management solution and a robust update mechanism to ensure devices are up-to-date and healthy.
 - Proactive *monitoring and response* to rapidly identify unauthorized or compromised devices and respond to emerging threats.